omoifodarling/TMOR/Recognition+Software.md

 VGG9 Model.
 This was the best performing at prediction and training recording 85.6% and 91.18% respectively.
 This was the model used in most of the test carried out with images downloaded from the web or those that did not belong to the University of

-## How to Software with Trained Model
+## How to Run Software with Trained Model

 ```python